-"Act" : The Companies Act (Chapter 50) of Singapore

-"AGM" : The annual general meeting of the Company

-"Board" or "Directors" : The directors of the Company as at the date of this Addendum

-"CDP" : The Central Depository (Pte) Limited of Singapore

-"Company" : Beng Kuang Marine Limited

-"Controlling Shareholder" : A person who has an interest in the Shares of an aggregate of not less than 15% of the total votes attached to all the Shares, or in fact exercises control over the

-Company

-"DDW-PA" : DDW-PaxOcean Asia Pte.
-Ltd. (formerly known as Drydocks World-Southeast Asia

-Pte.
-Limited)

-"DDW LLC" : Drydocks World LLC

-"DDW LLC Group" : Drydocks World LLC and its existing subsidiaries and associated companies, together with any of their respective future subsidiaries which may be newly set up or to be acquired by them from time to time

-"DPMPL" : DP Marine Pte.
+"Act" : The Companies Act (Chapter 50) of Singapore "AGM" : The annual general meeting of the Company "Board" or "Directors" : The directors of the Company as at the date of this Addendum "CDP" : The Central Depository (Pte) Limited of Singapore "Company" : Beng Kuang Marine Limited "Controlling Shareholder" : A person who has an interest in the Shares of an aggregate of not less than 15% of the total votes attached to all the Shares, or in fact exercises control over the Company "DDW-PA" : DDW-PaxOcean Asia Pte.
+Ltd. (formerly known as Drydocks World-Southeast Asia Pte.
+Limited) "DDW LLC" : Drydocks World LLC "DDW LLC Group" : Drydocks World LLC and its existing subsidiaries and associated companies, together with any of their respective future subsidiaries which may be newly set up or to be acquired by them from time to time "DPMPL" : DP Marine Pte.
 Ltd. (formerly known as Labroy Marine Pte.
+Ltd.) "DPSPL" : DDW-PaxOcean Shipyard Pte.
+Ltd. (formerly known as Drydocks World - Singapore Pte.
+Ltd.) "Group" : The Company and its subsidiaries "Hwah Hong" : Hwah Hong Transportation Pte.
+Ltd. "Interested Person" : A director, chief executive officer or controlling shareholder of the listed company or an associate of such director, chief executive officer or controlling shareholder "Interested Person Transaction" : Transactions proposed to be entered into between the Group and any interested person "KSL" : Kuok (Singapore) Limited "Latest Practicable Date" : 14 March 2014, being the latest practicable date prior to the printing of this Addendum "Listing Manual" : The listing manual of the SGX-ST "NTA" : Net tangible assets "PaxOcean" : PaxOcean Holdings Pte.
+Ltd. (formerly known as PaxOcean Shipbuilding Pte.
 Ltd.)

-"DPSPL" : DDW-PaxOcean Shipyard Pte.
-Ltd. (formerly known as Drydocks World - Singapore

-Pte.
-Ltd.)

-"Group" : The Company and its subsidiaries

-"Hwah Hong" : Hwah Hong Transportation Pte.
-Ltd.

-"Interested Person" : A director, chief executive officer or controlling shareholder of the listed company or an associate of such director, chief executive officer or controlling shareholder person

-"Interested Person Transaction" : Transactions proposed to be entered into between the Group and any interested

-"KSL" : Kuok (Singapore) Limited

-"Latest Practicable Date" : 16 March 2015, being the latest practicable date prior to the printing of this

-Addendum

-"Listing Manual" : The listing manual of the SGX-ST

-"NTA" : Net tangible assets

-"PaxOcean" : PaxOcean Holdings Pte.
-Ltd. (formerly known as PaxOcean Shilbuilding Pte.
-Ltd.)

-"Securities Account" : Securities account maintained by a Depositor with CDP

-"SGX-ST" : Singapore Exchange Securities Trading Limited

-"Shares" : Ordinary shares in the capital of the Company

-"Shareholders": Registered holders of Shares, except that where the registered holder is CDP, the term "Shareholders" shall, where the context admits, mean the Depositors whose its subsidiaries and associated companies or any of them, to enter into certain types of recurrent transactions of a revenue or trading nature necessary for day-to-day operations with specific classes of Interested Persons, which was approved by Shareholders at the extraordinary general meeting held on 7 August 2013 and renewed at the AGM held on 28 April 2014
+"Securities Account" : Securities account maintained by a Depositor with CDP "SGX-ST" : Singapore Exchange Securities Trading Limited "Shares" : Ordinary shares in the capital of the Company "Shareholders" : Registered holders of Shares, except that where the registered holder is CDP, the term "Shareholders" shall, where the context admits, mean the Depositors whose Securities Accounts are credited with Shares "Shareholders' Mandate" : The shareholders' general mandate pursuant to Chapter 9 permitting the Company, its subsidiaries and associated companies or any of them, to enter into certain types of recurrent transactions of a revenue or trading nature necessary for day-to-day operations with specific classes of Interested Persons, which was approved by Shareholders at the extraordinary general meeting held on 7 August 2013 "Substantial Shareholder" : A person who owns directly or indirectly 5% or more of the total share capital in the Company or in a company, as the case may be "S\$" or "\$" and "cents" : Singapore dollars and cents, respectively "%" or "per cent" : Per centum or percentage